molloy-lab/ck-phylo-workshop/day2/README.md

 Run [**TREE-QMC**](https://github.com/molloy-lab/TREE-QMC) with **hybrid weighting** on all four sets of gene trees: CNEEs, introns, UCEs, and UCEs (minus 105 loci with homology errors).

 * Recall from day 1 that ASTRAL and TREE-QMC are heuristics for the Maximum Quartet Support Species Tree problem, the optimal solution to which is a consistent estimator under the MSC, assuming true gene trees [[Mirarab *et al.*, 2014]](https://doi.org/10.1093/bioinformatics/btu462)).
 * The **hybrid quartet weighting scheme**, which combines length and support weighting, was introduced by [Zhang & Mirarab (2022)](https://doi.org/10.1093/molbev/msac215) to improve robustness of ASTRAL to gene tree estimation error (GTEE); it has since been implemented in TREE-QMC.
-* Both TREE-QMC and ASTRAL-hybrid returned the same tree (given the same data set) in our analyses.
+For this lab, both methods returned the same tree given the same data set.
-* To interpret the results, it can be helpful to look at quartet support in the estimated species tree as well as the [summary metrics](../data/abayes-gene-trees/README.md) for alignments and gene trees.
+* To interpret the results, consider quartet support in the estimated species tree as well as the [summary metrics](../data/abayes-gene-trees/README.md) reported for the input gene trees and their alignments.

 Group 5
 ---